On the birationality of complete intersections associated to nef-partitions: Introduction

 \section{Introduction}

 Mirror symmetry was first discovered in string theory as a duality between families of $3$-dimensional Calabi-Yau manifolds.
-It drew much attention of physicists and mathematicians for more than twenty years.
-Mirror symmetry predicts symmetric properties between mirror pairs.
-The celebrated homological mirror symmetry conjecture of Kontsevich~\cite{Kontsevich94} says: if $X, Y$ is a mirror pair, then the derived category on coherent sheaves of $X$ is equivalent to the Fukaya category of $Y$.
+Since its discovery more than twenty years ago, it has drawn much attention from physicists and mathematicians.
+Among the methods of constructions of mirror pairs, Batyrev and Borisov used the complete intersections in toric varieties \cite{Batyrev94, Borisov93}; Berglund, H\"{u}bsch and Krawitz used the finite quotients of hypersurfaces in weighted projective space \cite{BH93, Kra10}; Gross and Siebert used the toric degeneration of Calabi-Yau varieties to connect the Strominger-Yau-Zaslow approach and the Batyrev-Borisov approach \cite{Gross05, GS06}.

-Batyrev~\cite{Batyrev94} used $\Delta$-regular hypersurfaces in toric varieties associated to reflexive polytopes as a way of constructing a large family of mirror pairs.
+The Batyrev-Borisov construction is one of the best understood settings in mirror symmetry.
+Batyrev \cite{Batyrev94} used $\Delta$-regular hypersurfaces in toric varieties associated to reflexive polytopes as a way to construct a large set of mirror pairs.
 In this case, the mirror pair consists of the family of $\Delta$-regular hypersurfaces associated to a reflexive polytope and the family of $\Delta$-regular hypersurfaces associated to its dual polytope.
-Borisov~\cite{Borisov93} generalized this by considering nef-partitions of reflexive polytopes.
-A nef-partition of a reflexive polytope corresponds to a decomposition of the boundary divisor into nef divisors.
+Borisov \cite{Borisov93} generalized Batyrev's construction by considering nef-partitions of reflexive polytopes.
+A nef-partition of a reflexive polytope corresponds to a decomposition of the boundary divisor into nef Cartier divisors.
 In this case, the mirror pairs are constructed as the family of complete intersections associated to a nef-partition and the family of complete intersections associated to its dual nef-partition.
-These complete intersections are Calabi-Yau varieties, and their string-theoretic Hodge numbers behave as predicted by mirror symmetry~\cite{BB96}.
+These complete intersections are Calabi-Yau varieties, and their string-theoretic Hodge numbers behave as predicted by mirror symmetry \cite{BB96}.

 Compared to hypersurfaces, complete intersections associated to nef-partitions are more complicated.
-In particular, they may exhibit nontrivial double mirror phenomenon, i.e. two families of Calabi-Yau varieties have the same mirror.
-If this is the case, the homological mirror symmetry conjecture implies that the derived category of coherent sheaves on the two complete intersections $X,\tilde{X}$ are equivalent.
-Batyrev and Nill~\cite{BN08} asked whether toric double mirrors are birational.
-We give an affirmative answer to this question in Theorem~\ref{main}:
+In particular, they may exhibit nontrivial multiple mirror phenomenon, i.e. two Calabi-Yau varieties $X, \tilde{X}$ may have the same mirror $Y$ \cite{CK99} depending on a choice of nef-partition.
+If this is the case, the homological mirror symmetry conjecture \cite{Kontsevich94} implies that the derived categories of coherent sheaves on $X,\tilde{X}$ are equivalent.
+Indeed, according to the conjecture, the derived categories of $X,\tilde{X}$ are expected to be equivalent to the Fukaya categories of their mirrors, which in this case are the same because $X,\tilde{X}$ are multiple mirrors.